bachiraoun/fullrmc/README.md

 4. Every group can be assigned a different move generator (translation, rotation, a combination of moves generators, etc).
 5. Selection of groups to perform moves can be done manually OR automatically, randomly OR NOT !!

-## To do
+## Next on the list
-* Creating specialized move generators such as axial, angular, torisonal, etc
+* Creating specialized move generators such as axial, angular, torisonal, etc.
-* Elements transmutation and atoms switching is next on our priority list of implementation.
+* Elements transmutation and atoms switching.

 ## Installation